balashev/spectro/docs/gui.rst

 Main menu
 ---------
-For the whole descriptions see
+For the detailed descriptions see see :ref:`Main menu`

 Residuals panel
 --------------